Environmental management systems offer a framework for managing significant environmental aspects and impacts.

-Management system models (including the environmental management system standard ISO 14001 standard and the health and safety OHSAS 18001 standard) are constructed on the simple but effective“Plan, Do, Check, Act” model introduced by Shewart and Deming.
+Management system models (including the environmental management system standard ISO 14001 and the health and safety ISO 45001 standard) are constructed on the simple but effective“Plan, Do, Check, Act” model introduced by Shewart and Deming.
 This model is based upon the concept of continual improvement.

 - Plan– how you intend to make changes.